srlehn/photoprism-vision/README.md

 ### Pillow

-[Pillow](https://pypi.org/project/pillow/) is used to take the supplied URl and convert it into the format needed to input into the models.
+[Pillow](https://pypi.org/project/pillow/) is used to take the supplied URL and convert it into the format needed to input into the models.

 ### Hardware Acceleration Libraries